 Benefits of a down quilt

 Wool is a renewable fibre and therefore is a resource that is naturally replenished.
-Wool is one of nature’s working fibres and its key attributes continue to perform even after it has been shorn.
+Wool is one of nature’s wonder fibres and its key attributes continue to perform even after it has been shorn.
 The most beneficial factor of wool is its natural ability to breathe and regulate body temperature, regardless of your surroundings.
 Wool creates a micro-climate which assists in regulating body temperature and humidity, relieving the body of thermal stress and promoting a deeper, more refreshing sleep.
 Wool quilts can be perfect for couples who are struggling to find a quilt suitable for their individual warmth needs.